-When planting asparagus, you should start by digging a trench to plant them in a row.
-You should leave 18 inches (46 centimeters) between asparagus plants.
+When planting asparagus, start by digging a trench to plant them in a row.
+Leave 18 inches (46 centimeters) between plants.

 The rows themselves should be 5 feet (1.5 meters) apart.
 When you plant asparagus crowns, carefully spread the roots out in the bottom of the trench so that they are not compressed or broken.

 Then, cover the asparagus crown with 2 inches of soil.
 As the plant grows, add more soil gradually.

 Ultimately, the tops of the crowns will be 6 inches (15 centimeters) below the surface of the soil.
 For more information, check out this article on planting asparagus from the University of New Hampshire Extension.